 COVID-19 situation in Turkey

 First Novel Coronavirus case in Turkey was seen on 11th of March 2020 and first loss of life was on 18th of March.
-As of 29 May 2020, there are 4,489 confirmed deaths in the country and the total number of cases are 162 thousand out of over 1,9 million tested.
-The figures reached the "peak" by the end of April and now is constantly dropping since then.
+As of 22nd of November 2022, there are 101,400 confirmed deaths in the country and the total number of cases since the beginning are 17 million.
+The figures reached the "peak" by the end of April 2020 and constantly dropped until the end of Summer 2020, after which it started to raise again by Autumn and Winter, then down and up again in 2021.
+As of 2022, it dropped after winter and cases are very limited.
+Public vaccinations against the virus started in January 2021 and still being carried out.

-Turkey closed its border gates to all incoming visitors and suspended all flights in March.
-Foreigners and Turkish citizens coming in from abroad have to spend 14 days of quarantine under the surveillance of health ministry.
-Domestic and International flights are resuming gradually as of June 2020.
+Turkey closed its border gates to all incoming visitors and suspended all flights in March 2020.
+Foreigners and Turkish citizens coming in from abroad had to spend 14 days of quarantine under the surveillance of health ministry, which is then lifted off in Summer of 2020.
+Domestic and International flights resumed gradually since the beginning of June 2020.
+No visitors are put into quarantine on arrival.
+Until the beginning of 2022, passengers arriving from certain countries abroad were required to have a vaccination certificate or have taken a PCR test with a negative result within 72 hours prior to their flight's arrival, but now no more.

-There was no state of emergency due to the coronavirus outbreak, but there were some partial lockdowns such as during weekends and inter-city travel restrictions by air and land, which are lifted off as of 1st of June 2020.
-During the outbreak, citizens were requested to self-quantine at home for 2 weeks; Citizens of 65+ years of age and less than 20 years of age were restricted to go outside homes.
+There was no state of emergency in Turkey due to the coronavirus outbreak, but for few months in the beginning there were some partial lockdowns such as during weekends and inter-city travel restrictions by air and land, which were lifted off from 1st of June until mid-November of 2020.
+Due to the raise of the cases again in Autumn, partial lockdowns were re-implemented starting from 20th of November 2020.
+During the outbreak, citizens were requested to self-quantine at home for 2 weeks; Citizens of over 65 years of age and under 20 years of age were restricted to go outside homes.
 Schools and universities, cinemas and theaters, cafeterias, bars and nightclubs, many shops, swimming pools and gyms, stadiums, wedding halls, mosques were closed for about 2 - 2,5 months.
 Restaurants didn't accept seated clients but only take away or online orders.
 All sports events and meetings or congresses were suspended or postponed.
-Supermarkets and groceries, pharmacies, hospitals are open every day.
+Supermarkets and groceries, pharmacies, hospitals were open every day.

-For more reading on Coronavirus (COVID-19) and travel, please check below official links:
+For more reading on Coronavirus (COVID-19) and travel safety, please check below official links: